Monitoring citalopram therapy

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

-Steady-state serum concentrations associated with optimal response to citalopram are in the range of 100 to 250 ng/mL when the patient is administered the R,S-enantiomeric mixture (Celexa) and 50 to 130 ng/mL when S-citalopram (Lexapro) is administered.
+Steady-state serum concentrations associated with optimal response to citalopram are in the range of 50 to 100 ng/mL when the patient is administered the R,S-enantiomeric mixture (Celexa).

 The most common toxicities associated with excessive serum concentration are fatigue, impotence, insomnia, and anticholinergic effects.
-The toxic range for R,S-citalopram is >400 ng/mL and S-citalopram is >250 ng/mL.
+The toxic range for citalopram is >220 ng/mL.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances